silentmuzinde/Data-Science-Portfolio/README.md

 - **Technologies:** Microsoft Excel, Pivot Tables, Data Validation

 ## Micro Projects

-### Statistics and Machine Learning

-- **[Genetic Algorithm] (Link here)**:  In this project, I implemented a simple genetic algorithm that finds a list of numbers which equal any specified number when summed together.
+- **[Genetic Algorithm](link_here)**: In this project, I implemented a simple genetic algorithm that finds a list of numbers which equal any specified number when summed together.

 ## Core Competencies